pnp/sp-dev-fx-aces/samples/PrimaryTextCard-PeopleDetails/README.md

 ## Summary

-This Adaptive Card Extension shows how to work with form data in an Adaptive Card.
-It is an example of how to use an ACE to interact with SharePoint List data using PnPJS.
+This Adaptive Card Extension shows general CRUD operations for people details using SharePoint list and Adaptive Card which involves multiple QuickViews and pnp js.

 ![screenshot](assets/PrimaryTextCard-PeopleDetails-Demo.gif)